wrpauls21/Capstone-Project/README.md

 ## Ideas to answer questions

-1. I want to see if payroll effect the success of MLB teams
+1. I want to see if payroll affects the success of MLB teams

 2. My client is MLB owners/GMs and they could decide to spend more money in free angency to improve team if it is determined that an increased payroll does in fact lead to more success.